 Because students often need various school-related items, it is important to know whether certain items or products pose any harmful risks.
-For example, over the years there have been important recalls on school-related items, such as BPA-lined plastic containers, clothing with drawstrings, non-insulated lunch boxes, and so on.
-To find information on these and other products, click here for a listing of U.S. Consumer Product Safety Commission standards.
-You also may wish to visit the CPSC website directly to find the information you may be looking for.
+Sometimes, products used in schools can be a safety concern.
+There have been important recalls on school-related items, such as BPA-lined plastic containers, clothing with drawstrings, non-insulated lunch boxes, and more.

 More Questions About School Safety and the Law?
 A Lawyer Can Help